 Insurance Premium Tax is a tax payable on insurance premiums and is set by the Government.

-If you have an accident involving your vehicle where you are not to blame, legal protection covers the costs of bringing a claim against the person responsible where there is a better than 50% chance of success.
+If you're involved in a road traffic collision in your van where you are not to blame, legal expenses covers the costs of bringing a claim against the person responsible where there is a better than 50% chance of success.

 No, you only pay the annual premium.
 All costs related to your legal claim are covered by the policy.